 With a seating capacity of over 100,000, the slogan Everything is Bigger in Texas applies to the Texas Longhorns stadium.
 After playing more than two decades at Clark Field, it was time for the Longhorns to look to the future and build a new stadium for the Texas Longhorns.
 Led by Athletic Director L. Theo Bellmont, the University decided to construct a new stadium in the early 1920s.
 The stadium was built in 1924 and the Longhorns played their first game at Memorial Stadium on November 8, 1924.
 At a cost of $275,000, Memorial Stadium had a seating capacity of 27,000.
 As interest in the team increased, the stadium was expanded.

 In September 2018, the University announced plans to spend $175 million to expand the seating areas in the south endzone.
-This project will enclose the playing field by adding club seats, luxury suites and a new videoboard.
-This expansion will likely be completed by the 2021 season.
-The overall seating capacity is unlikely to change.
+This project will enclosed the playing field by adding club seats, luxury suites and a new videoboard.
+This expansion was completed by the 2021 season.
+The official seating capacity of Royal Memorial Stadium is 100,119.